adriancooney/examist/client/README.md

 The following are routes within the app.

 ### /
 The dashboard.
-It shows all your modules and any recent activity within the modules such as solutions or comments.
+It shows all your courses and any recent activity within the courses such as solutions or comments.

 ### /login
 Login to the app.